Best Views in New York

 Another great option is to admire city views from the water.
 You can head to one of the bridges over the East River, hop on a ferry, or book one of the boat tours in New York.
 Taking a boat, standing on top of a bridge, or relaxing in the park with the water in front of you only adds to the beauty of the view.

 NYC Ferry is a network of ferry routes on the east side of Manhattan.
-For just $2.75 per trip, you can take a ferry ride and enjoy beautiful skyline views.
-There are a few different routes: for the best view I recommend taking the East River Route or the South Brooklyn Route.
-All ferries have a kiosk on board where you can get coffee and snacks as well as beer and wine.
+For just $4.00 per trip, you can take a ferry ride and enjoy beautiful skyline views.
+There are a few different routes: for the best view, I recommend taking the East River Route or the South Brooklyn Route.
+All ferries have a kiosk onboard where you can get coffee and snacks as well as beer and wine.

 Staten Island Ferry